mtso/tack-js/README.md

 back onto the single storage object, and if the previous value associated with a name is undefined, it is directly deleted off the storage object.
-The result of keeping the storage object up-to-date at each step is that this is that the COMMIT command only needs to wipe the transaction history to permanently apply all transactional changes.
+The result of keeping the storage object up-to-date at each step is that the COMMIT command only needs to wipe the transaction history to permanently apply all transactional changes.

 ## Performance